 If Sierra Circuits was making burgers, we would make the world’s best burgers, just like we make the world’s best PCBs.
 We would prepare each layer of your burger with care and tenderness, just like the layers on our PCB stack-up.
-Our burgers will come with different sizes and shapes with a variety of ingredients, and our secret sauce covered with our very own baked bread.
+Our burgers will come in different sizes and shapes with a variety of ingredients, and our secret sauce covered with our very own baked bread.
 Just like we use different types of metal cores for our PCB, similarly, we will offer a variety of patties.

 Now you might be wondering how we make the world’s best boards.
 Let me reveal our secret, it’s all about the PCB stack-up.
 Stackup is an important part of the PCB design and manufacturing process.
 A good stack-up design is key to reduce electromagnetic emission (EM) from electronic circuitry.
-Thus, improving overall signal integrity of the circuit board.
+Thus, improving the overall signal integrity of the circuit board.
 On the other hand, a poor stack-up design can lead to higher EM emission and signal losses.
 A job of every PCB designer must include reducing EM emission from the loops on the PCB caused due to the differential-mode noise and common-mode emission.

-Modern-day electronics revolve around miniaturization of electronic assemblies.
+Modern-day electronics revolve around the miniaturization of electronic assemblies.
 There is a widely popular trend among electronic manufacturers to pack more processing power into a small package.
-Strictly in electronics terms, smaller the form factors the better.
+Strictly in electronics terms, the smaller the form factors the better.
 Industry experts predict that we will reach the physical limitations of electronic components at transistor-level sometime soon.
 Though, we believe a PCB designer can do miracles at the design level with the help of an expert fabricator like us to make PCBs smaller and denser.

 The Difference Between Standard Stack-Up and HDI Stack-Up

 Often ignored, it is important to understand the difference between an HDI stack-up and a standard stack-up.
-The primary reason being the long list of advantages associated with HDI technology stack-up including, higher component density per square inch, lower aspect ratio and lesser number of layers compared with standard stack-up.
+The primary reason being the long list of advantages associated with HDI technology stack-up including, higher component density per square inch, lower aspect ratio, and lesser number of layers compared with standard stack-up.

 Standard stack-up design is dependent on the number of signal layers present.
-For standard PCB stack-up, key parameters include the number of layers, number of ground and power planes, frequency of the circuit, the sequence of the layers and emission requirements.
+For standard PCB stack-up, key parameters include the number of layers, number of ground and power planes, frequency of the circuit, the sequence of the layers, and emission requirements.
 Some of the additional parameters include spacing between the layers and a shielded or unshielded enclosure.

 Key design rules for standard stack-up include keeping space between signal layers and use large cores to avoid EMC issues.
 Worth mentioning, the key advantage of standard stack-up is the shielding for the inner layers by the planes on the outer layers.
-While, the major disadvantage include the reduction in the ground plane due to the presence of component mounting pads, particularly on a high-density PCB.
+While, the major disadvantage includes the reduction in the ground plane due to the presence of component mounting pads, particularly on a high-density PCB.

-An HDI stack-up, a cutting-edge technology, is revolutionizing of multilayer PCB design and manufacturing.
+An HDI stack-up, a cutting-edge technology, is revolutionizing multilayer PCB design and manufacturing.
 HDI offers a sequential build-up for stack-up, thus allowing a larger variety of design choices.
 HDI simplifies design architecture for complex boards.
 Additionally, HDI stack-up uses blind and buried, and stacked and staggered via.
 The HDI stack-up architecture follows a slightly different approach compared to the standard stack-up.
 For HDI stack-up, the number of layers is determined by the number of ball grid array (BGA) or the highest pin count device.
 Other factors affecting stack-up include the number of signal layers and the number of power and ground layers.

 Additionally, it is recommended that HDI stack-up should have the number of planes and signal layers either odd or even (both even is the best for a balanced structure).
 These layers are supposed to be symmetrically placed.
 Microvia structures can have a big impact on the manufacturing process since they directly affect the number of lamination cycles, unlike the standard stack-up.
 Of course, HDI does not require complex architectures.
 One of the most common mistakes designers make is creating architectures that are unnecessarily complex.